EvanDotPro/vim-configuration/README.md

     * Ability to run Git commands within Vim.
 (Try `:git status`)
 * Zen Coding support
     * Type `div#page>div.logo+ul#navigation>li*5>a` then hit `<C-e>` to expand to full, tabbed, HTML.
-* GitHub Gist Integration
+* GitHub Gist integration
     * From any file, run `:Gist` to post to a Gist.
 Use `:Gist -p` for a private Gist.
     * Optionally have the Gist URL copied to your clipboard and/or launched in your browser.
     * Requires Git with `github.user` and `github.token` global configuration
       values set.
-* Much, much more coming soon.
-I'm only like 10% done getting this set up, so don't think that this is it.
+* Easy to configure
+    * Simply copy `config.dist.vim` to `config.vim` and set the values
+    * Experienced Vim users can create an `override.vim` file which will automatically be sourced after everything else, allowing anything to be overridden.
+This will not affect updates, as override.vim is already listed in the .gitignore.